Lovinity/wwsu/README.md

 #### Response 200 OK
 ### /messages/send
 Sends a message.
 This is used by internal WWSU clients. **Requires authorization**
+ - **WARNING:** As of version 5.0.0, this endpoint will require auth/host authorization.
+See the warning in "Hosts and Authorization" for more information.
+ - **WARNING:** As of version 5.0.0, this endpoint will reject on HTTP requests; you must use a websocket request.
+ - **WARNING:** As of version 5.0.0, the "from" parameter will be removed; instead, the host from the provided auth/host token will be used.
 #### Request
 | key | criteria |
 |--|--|